CONTRIBUTING-md/website/README.md

 ## CONTRIBUTING.md
-CONTRIBUTING.md is an open Hacktoberfest meetup for anyone who wants to join.
-You might be interested in learning more about how you can contribute, we'll have some people over from fun projects to join and you can meet the community and network.
-Are you curious about the projects?
-Check back regularly at [our meetup page](https://contributing.today/) to see our interviews with contributors & maintainers.
+CONTRIBUTING.md is a virtual Hacktoberfest meetup, free and open for anyone who wants to join.
+Learn what Open Source projects are looking for contributions, which communities are looking for new members, and who is looking for advice from someone with your exact skill set.
+Check [our meetup page](https://contributing.today/) regularly to watch interviews with contributors & maintainers we'll release until the event.

+## Hosted by
+Nick Trogh and Suzanne Daniels
+From Contributing.today
+We're looking forward to bring together the communities we work with, get them excited about contributing to Open Source software, or find new communities and projects to work on.
+While the organizers all work for the same major tech company, that's just coincidental.
+It's merely how we've found each other.

 ## RSVP
 [RSVP and join us for CONTRIBUTING.md](https://organize.mlh.io/participants/events/4258-contributing-md)